Return to site

 In 2022, the central Lakes will generate millions in income for the region.
 But Millom will see none of that.
 Nicholson’s work is, in some ways, the legacy of the town and its people, and if we celebrate it, we can help people to see how marvellous the whole county is, its coastal fringe as well its the honeypot villages in the middle.
 That is why there is a Community Interest Company with the aim of buying the house Nicholson lived in (currently unoccupied and in disrepair), renovating it and making it a community hub, to celebrate Nicholson and to provide an ongoing connection with the local community.
 This costs money, however, and of course there are many many good causes out there, not least the ongoing effects of Covid and the suffering in Ukraine.

 The project has already secured £126,000 but we need £500,000.
 We’re approaching major funders but we’re also looking to raise some of the money ourselves.
 We currently have a GoFundMe campaign running, with all of the money donated being matched by the Architectural Heritage Fund.
 As of today, we have raised £11,289 this way but we’d love to make £20,000 as the Architectural Heritage Fund will match every pound up to that amount.
 So if we raise £20,000, £40,000 will in fact go to the project.
 There is a detailed website and project plan here.
-It’s chocker block of info and exciting details of the project.
+It’s chocker block full of info and exciting details of the project.
 We want his house to become not just a worthy tribute to him but also a lively contributor to the Millom area, creating jobs, supporting community initiatives, attracting visitors and increasing revenue.
 This whole project will cost over £500k.
 We'd be so grateful if you can support us and show that you support our aims and want to see this project come to life.

 [1] Norman Nicholson, Collected Poems (London: Faber and Faber, 1994), 181.